geraveoyomama/sconce/README.md

 # On hold until debian 13 is released with up to date wine.
-Likely polished until SE2 gets multiplayer.
+Polished until SE2 gets multiplayer then retired to automated building.

 Welcome to Sconce!